Illinois Seat Belt Law - Chicago Claim Basics

 Chicago crash patterns that still cause injuries even with a seat belt

 Chicago crashes often involve stop-and-go traffic, short-distance impacts, and side collisions at busy intersections.
-Even when a seat belt is worn correctly, occupants can still suffer injuries in side-impact, rollover, or multi-impact crashes.
-That is why seat belt use is one factor in a claim, not the whole story.
+Even when a seat belt is worn correctly, occupants can still suffer real injuries in side-impact, rollover, or multi-impact crashes.
+A belt reduces the risk of the most severe outcomes, but it does not eliminate injury risk, and that gap between “reduces risk” and “prevents injury entirely” is exactly why the legal protection above matters so much.

 How different crash types affect belt-related injuries